kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 ## Queueing strategy

 You can set different queueing strategies in a ClusterQueue using the `.spec.queueingStrategy` field.
-The queueing strategy determines how workloads are ordered in the ClusterQueue and how they are re-queued after an unsuccessful [admission](README.md#admission) attempt.
+The queueing strategy determines how Workloads are ordered in the ClusterQueue and how they are re-queued after an unsuccessful [admission](README.md#admission) attempt.

 The following are the supported queueing strategies:

-- `StrictFIFO`: Workloads are ordered first by [priority](workload.md#priority) and then by `.metadata.creationTimestamp`.
-Older workloads that can't be admitted will block newer workloads, even if the newer workloads fit in the available quota.
+- `StrictFIFO`: Workloads are ordered first by [priority](Workload.md#priority) and then by `.metadata.creationTimestamp`.
+Older Workloads that can't be admitted will block newer Workloads, even if the newer Workloads fit in the available quota.
 - `BestEffortFIFO`: Workloads are ordered the same way as `StrictFIFO`.
-However, older workloads that can't be admitted will not block newer workloads that fit in the available quota.
+However, older Workloads that can't be admitted will not block newer Workloads that fit in the available quota.

 The default queueing strategy is `BestEffortFIFO`.